movinalot/azure-202-advanced/content/4_Chapter-Four/4_4-bgp-routing-intent.md

 ---
-title: "Task 3: BGP & Routing Intent"
+title: "Task 4: BGP & Routing Intent"
-linkTitle: "Task 3: BGP & Routing Intent"
+linkTitle: "Task 4: BGP & Routing Intent"
-weight: 40
+weight: 4
 ---

-## BGP & Routing Intent

-FortiGates in the VWAN Hub use BGP for routing, configure BGP on the FortiGates
+In task four, the student will configure BGP on the FortiGates and enable Routing Intent from the Azure hub portal.

-### BGP Setup
+### Configure BGP

 1. ***Confirm*** Private address space of the vWAN hub